alicagank/VowSpace/tutorial/instructions.md

 ### 🔍 What's Inside?

 #### ✅ Tutorial #1: Lobanov normalization tutorial
 Use a classic American English dataset to learn how to normalize vowel formants using the **Lobanov method**.
 See how normalization minimizes gender-based variation and brings out sociolinguistic patterns.
-Pretty useful for researchers preparing publishable plots.

 #### 🇹🇷 Tutorial #2: Plotting Turkish vowels
 Visualize Turkish vowels from an acoustic study using Qhulls and ellipses.
 Learn how to group by vowel, interpret articulatory space, and apply ellipse logic using covariance and eigenvalues.
 A great hands-on example of vowel space visualization techniques.